Paternity and childcare leave in the civil service

 • Undifferentiated pediatric and neonatal resuscitation units.

-You must apply for paternity and foster care leave before the birth of the child.
+You must apply for paternity and childcare leave before the birth of the child.

 Répondez aux questions successives et les réponses s’afficheront automatiquement